ypriverol/os-proteomics/manuscript.md

 In addition, as the field is evolving, and software becomes more complex and has multiple components, different components could have a different license and the dependencies between them should be clearly stated.
 It is therefore recommended to clearly state the dependencies that a piece of software might have, and the licenses of each of them.
 This will help the user to understand the software, the developers to know what they can use, and the journal reviewers to understand the software and its implications.
+[DSK: this also ties into security and the idea of a software bill of materials (SBOM)]
 For example, if a software tool that performs PTM-site localization is distributable, but the software that produces the PTMs, peptide identification inputs, etc., is not, it could be misunderstood that the software is open-source, when in reality, all the main components that it relies on are not.
 Full disclosure of such dependencies is necessary to ensure that the user is aware of this, such that the community, developers, and journal reviewers are able to understand this challenge.